On the rotation of M-type asteroids: statistical evidence for higher rotation rates: Introduction

-While the mineralogical and geophysical characterization of M-types has received significant attention, their rotational properties remain less well understood, partly due to the relatively small known population of this class.
-Rotation rates provide insight into internal strength, collisional evolution, and the role of YORP torques in shaping asteroid spin distributions \citep{Weidenschilling1981fast, carbognani2017asteroids}.
-Numerous studies have investigated spin barriers and rotation–size trends across asteroid taxonomic classes, yet it remains unclear whether metallic asteroids systematically differ from the broader population.
-Although it is often assumed that M-types rotate faster \citep{dermott1984asteroid,lagerkvist1998physical}, previous results have been inconclusive, largely due to small or biased samples, observational limitations, and the challenges of disentangling size-dependent effects.
+While the mineralogical and geophysical characterisation of M-types has received significant attention, their rotational properties remain less well understood, partly due to the relatively small known population of this class.
+Rotation rates provide insight into internal strength, collisional evolution, and the role of YORP torques in shaping asteroid spin distributions \citep{Weidenschilling1981fast,carbognani2017asteroids}.
+Numerous studies have investigated spin barriers and rotation--size trends across asteroid taxonomic classes, yet it remains unclear whether metallic asteroids systematically differ from the broader population.
+Although faster rotation in M-type asteroids has been suggested in the past \citep{dermott1984asteroid,lagerkvist1998physical}, these results have been inconclusive, largely due to small or biased samples, observational limitations, and the challenges of disentangling size-dependent effects.
+A hypothetical rotational excess in the M-type population has often been linked to their potentially higher bulk densities and more cohesive or monolithic internal structures compared to S- and C-type asteroids.
+In principle, such properties would allow metallic bodies to sustain higher rotation rates and approach the cohesionless spin barrier more closely.
+For typical densities, this limit corresponds to rotation periods of approx. 2.2 h for S-type asteroids \citep{carbognani2017asteroids}.
+However, observational evidence for such behaviour in the metallic population remains insufficient.

-The recent taxonomy proposed by \citet{mahlke2022asteroid}, which integrates thousands of spectra and albedo measurements into a unified probabilistic classification, provides a more detailed and comprehensive framework for identifying M-type asteroids than earlier schemes.
-Together with the extensive astrometric and dynamical data now publicly available, this refined taxonomy enables the re-examination of the long-standing question of whether metallic asteroids rotate faster than the general population using a much larger and more representative dataset.
+The taxonomy of \citet{mahlke2022asteroid} represents a significant methodological advance over earlier classification schemes: by integrating thousands of spectra and albedo measurements into a unified probabilistic framework, it assigns each asteroid a continuous posterior probability of belonging to each class rather than a discrete label.
+This enables a controlled treatment of classification uncertainty and maximises the number of candidate M-type asteroids available for statistical analysis.
+Together with the extensive rotation and diameter data now publicly available, this refined taxonomy enables the re-examination of the long-standing question of whether M-type asteroids rotate faster than the general population using a larger and more representative dataset than was previously possible.

-To answer this, we adopt a multi-method statistical approach designed to mitigate biases and test the robustness of the results across independent strategies.
-By integrating classical parametric tests, spline-based modeling, and Monte Carlo simulations, we aim to provide the most reliable evidence to date on the rotational properties of metallic asteroids.